-Verse 6 presents the nature of gospel ministry–New Covenant ministry.
-This is a ministry of the Spirit, not the law.
-This ministry is not the fulfillment of Jeremiah’s New Covenant but rather a contrast to the character of his ministry.
+Verse 6 presents the nature of gospel ministry—New Covenant ministry.
+This is a ministry of the Spirit, not the Law.
+This ministry is not the fulfillment of the New Covenant referred to in Jeremiah but rather a contrast to the character of his ministry.

-Paul replies to two groups of critics in Second Corinthians.
-In chapters 1-9 he answers criticisms directed toward him from the Corinthian congregation.
-Chapters 10-13 he replies to his false apostles’ critics.
-The criticism from the Congregation consisted of character issues and not the content of his message.
+Paul replied to two groups of critics in 2 Corinthians.
+In chapters 1-9 he answered criticisms directed toward him from the Corinthian congregation.
+In chapters 10-13 he replied to his false apostles’ critics.
+The criticism from the congregation consisted of character issues and not the content of his message.

-The parties to the covenant in Jeremiah 31:31 are God, Israel, and Judah.
-The church was not brought in as a new party into this agreement anywhere in Scripture.
+The parties to the covenant in Jeremiah 31:31 were God, Israel, and Judah.
+The church was not brought as a new party into this agreement anywhere in Scripture.

 6 who [God] also made us sufficient as ministers [servants]

 The word “ministers” occurs five times in verses 6-11.
 A minister here is one who transmits the message of the New Covenant.
 He is an intermediary enabled by God and charged to present His Word.

 of the [a] new covenant,